What is liquidation?

 In what circumstances can a winding-up order be made?

-- Registered as a public limited company more than a year previously but has not yet been issued with a trading certificate.
+- A company was registered as a public limited company more than a year previously but has not yet been issued with a trading certificate.

-- Has not begun trading within a year of its incorporation or has suspended its trading for a whole year.
+- The company has not begun trading within a year of its incorporation or has suspended its trading for a whole year.

-- Has less than two shareholders, unless it is a private company limited by shares or guarantee.
+- A company has less than two shareholders, unless it is a private company limited by shares or guarantee.

-- Should be wound up because the court forms the opinion that this would be just and equitable.
+- The court forms the opinion that it would be just and equitable to wind up a company.

 In which Court should a winding-up petition be presented?